marlinprotocol/oyster-monorepo/cli/oyster-cvm/README.md

 Deploys an Oyster CVM instance.

 Required args:
-- `--chain`: Chain through which to deploy the instance
+- `--deployment`: Chain through which to deploy the instance
 - `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing [Base 64 OR Bech32 (with prefix 'suiprivkey') encoded 33-byte private key (flag || private_key) for Sui chain]
 - `--duration-in-minutes`: Duration in minutes